Careers360 Logo

 Answer:

-Following are the possible reasons for the non-observation of DNA bands:
+The following are the possible reasons for the non-observation of DNA bands:

-(b) Electrodes may have been put in wrong orientation with anode towards the loading well.
+(b) Electrodes may have been put in the wrong orientation with the anode towards the loading well.
 As DNA is negatively charged, it moves towards the anode.
 When the anode is near the loading well, separated DNA may move out of the gel.

 (c) Quantity of ethidium bromide may not have been sufficient.